Monisha1201/Monisha1201/README.md

 **Talking about my development exposure:**

-- 👨🏽‍💻 I’m currently working on ecommerce website given name as myCartZone;
+- 👨🏽‍💻 I’m currently developing on ecommerce website given name as myCartZone;
 - 🌱 I’m currently updating knowledge about MEAN Stack;
 - 🌱 Interesting to learn new technologies;